jenniferjacobs/fireandlion/_posts/_template.md

 # Complete the following four frontmatter items
 # For the image file, aim for px size 1200h630w to 1200h1200w
 # https://developers.facebook.com/docs/sharing/best-practices#images
-# and fill the entire area with colour (no white edges).
+# We use deep-etched, 3D images with a pure-white background.
+# Include a category slug.
+If you need multiple categories,
-# Type multiple categories in square brackets, comma separated
+# add them in square brackets, comma separated, e.g.
-# e.g. category: [literature, web-development]
+# categories: [literature, web-development]

-title:
+title: ""
-category:
+categories: []
 excerpt: ""
-image:
+image: ""
 ---

 # Title/headline